liubufan1998/Maximum-sbundle-computation/README.md

 # Efficient Maximum s-bundle Search Via Local Vertex Connectivity

-This repository implements the maximum *s*-bundle computation algorithm **SymBD** proposed in our paper.
+This repository implements the maximum *s*-bundle computation algorithm **SymBD** proposed in our SIGMOD 2025 paper.
 If you are using the code, please cite our paper.

 ## Compile the code